sejal-0502/1d-tokenizer/README.md

 We use the concept of 1D image tokenization for reconstructing the images using fixed number of learnable latent tokens.
 We train our model on BDD100K driving subdataset, with the image resolution of 256 x 256.
 Further, we utilize these output tokens from our 1d-tokenizer for image generation.

-We further conduct various experiments with varies model initializations and number of latent tokens, compare the performances and claim 64 tokens to be a descent number for reconstruction of an image.
+We further conduct various experiments with varied model initializations and number of latent tokens, compare the performances and claim 64 tokens to be a descent number for reconstruction of an image.

 ## Checkpoints

-Checkpoints for the model trained using 64 tokens.
+rFID Scores for the model trained using 64 tokens.
 Checkpoints for the same in 'checkpoints/Tokenizer_with_initialization'.

 | Model                 |  rFID ↓   |
 |-----------------------|------------